Celebrate Bats on April 17th

 Cool Bat Facts

-Flying foxes like the one above are the world’s largest bats, with a wingspan of up to 6 feet!
+Flying foxes, like the one pictured below, are the world’s largest bats, with a wingspan of up to 6 feet!
 While the bumblebee bat is the world’s smallest, about the size of your pinkie fingernail.
 Though flying foxes may look scary, they are harmless and serve a vital function in their rainforest homes as pollinators for many native tropical trees.
 We saw this bat and hundreds of others as they were roosting in trees on an island off the coast of Borneo and it was one of the most fascinating wildlife sightings I’ve ever experienced.

 •There are 3 species of bats that feed on the blood of other animals: the common vampire bat, the hairy-legged vampire bat, & the white-winged vampire bat.